Why I Love Line Rider Reviews

 Rabid Squirrel and OTDE of Line Rider Review are uniquely situated to make commentary.
 Both are accomplished Line Rider artists in their own right, have backgrounds in design, and have been helping to bring a nuanced perspective to the line rider community forums for years.
 They do their best to always be encouraging, but never fail to mark things that need improvement, and thoughtfully muse about the future of the medium.

-It hasn’t always been easy for the two, as many players aim to simply pull off the most insane and powerful tricks, while Line Rider Review is more concerned with finding the artistic meaning behind each track.
+It hasn’t always been easy for the duo, as many players aim to simply pull off the most insane and powerful tricks, while Line Rider Review is more concerned with finding the artistic meaning behind each track.
 Rabid and OTDE are the niche within the niche within the niche.
 But that’s why I love them.
-These two guys looked at a physics sim and said “hey, we should treat this like it belongs in the MoMA.”
+These two looked at a physics sim and said “hey, we should treat this like it belongs in the MoMA.”
 They’ve found an immense beauty in the everyday, dedicated hundreds of hours to it, and are encouraging others to come and join them.

 You don’t often find passion like this.